StefanScherer/choco-docker-cli/MAINTENANCE.md

 At GitHub merge the pull request if all the tests from AppVeyor are green.

 #### 5. Draft a release

+This step is for contributors with write access and ability to issue releases.
-Now draft a new release at https://github.com/ahmetalpbalkan/choco-docker-cli/releases/new Enter eg. 17.06.0-ce in the field "Tag version" and "Release title" and add some nice description.
+Now draft a new release at https://github.com/StefanScherer/choco-docker-cli/releases/new Enter eg. 17.06.0-ce in the field "Tag version" and "Release title" and add some nice description.

 AppVeyor then builds the package again, tests it and then pushes it to Chocolatey for approval.